 When it comes to shelf liners, you have plenty of options.
 For a clear and easy solution, opt for the Duck Smooth Top Easy Liner.
 It's machine-washable, easy to install, and non-adhesive.
 For a slightly cheaper option, go with the Duck Select Grip Easy Liner.
 For only a few dollars, this liner protects your inner cabinets and your dishware from damage.

 What to Look for in Shelf Liners

 When looking for the right shelf liner for your space, material is everything.
 It can determine how your items are stored, how your liners are installed, how you need to maintain the liners, and the overall style of your space.
-“People should factor in the material and color when selecting a shelf liner for aesthetic and function,” says Goetz.
+“People should factor in the material and color when selecting a shelf liner for aesthetic and function,” says Hannah Goetz, a professional organizer and owner of Hannah Goetz Organizing.
 “Some examples are clear plastic, solid grip, beaded grip, and decorative paper liners, which are purely for design."
 Goetz mentions that grip liners will be the most functional and really prevent items from sliding around, but plastic liners have lots of notable perks, as well.
 "Plastic liners are great to protect shelves, and if you want them to blend in and clean easily.”